g4ry5haw/BE-barbershop-booking/README.md

 ###
 ```

-Alternatively use a platform such as [Postman](https://www.postman.com/)
+Alternatively use a platform such as [Postman](https://www.postman.com/) to test the API's.

 ## Authors

-This app was made as a final project for the Northcoders full-stack software development bootcamp
+This app was made as a final project for the Northcoders full-stack software development bootcamp.

 The project team was :